 Most people will be fine with one of three options:

-2. canadatest at $6.99 if you want a polished, focused, time-bounded paid product with the lowest possible downside risk.
+- canadatest at $9.99 if you want a polished, focused, time-bounded paid product with the lowest possible downside risk — two written guarantees, including a refund if you take the test and don't pass.

 If you're still on the fence, here's the easiest decision you can make right now: take canadatest's free 10-question practice test.
 Five minutes.
 No signup.
 You'll see your score broken down by chapter, plus an explanation on every wrong answer.
 Whichever direction you go next — paid, free, or another option — you'll know more about where you actually stand on the material.